Wrenchcc/wrench/packages/email-templates/README.md

 The scripts in this directory solve both of these problems.
 To get started:

-- Make sure you have run yarn installed: `yarn`
+- Make sure you have run yarn: `yarn`
 - Add `APP_AWS_ACCESS_KEY`, `APP_AWS_SECRET_ACCESS_KEY` and `APP_AWS_SNS_REGION` to `.env` file.

 To develop email, run:
 `yarn dev`

 To test email, run:
-`yarn run ses:test example@example.com`
+`yarn run ses:test templateName example@example.com`

 To add a new template, run:
 `yarn run ses:create templateName`